 There have also been reports since early this year that Apple will start taking steps to shift production of its hit products, starting with peripherals like AirPods, to Vietnam where its OEM partners are rushing to tap the potential.

-Apple’s popular wireless Bluetooth earbuds are mostly made by Goertek Inc and Luxshare Precision Industry.
-The two Chinese suppliers, based in Shandong and Guangdong provinces whose earnings soared in 2019 thanks to fat AirPods orders, are also leading the charge of Chinese investments to buy plots in Vietnam to build new assembly lines there, China Business News reported.
+Apple’s popular wireless bluetooth earbuds are mostly made by Goertek Inc and Luxshare Precision Industry.
+The two Chinese suppliers, based in Shandong and Guangdong provinces whose earnings soared in 2019 thanks to fat AirPods orders, are also leading the charge of Chinese investments to buy plots in Vietnam to build new assembly lines there, the China Business News reported.

 MacRumors, a tech website tracking Apple products, reported in May that Western buyers had already received AirPods Pro products marked “Assembled in Vietnam” on external packaging.